OmarGaafar1/Instant-Smile-Detection/README.md

 2. Install the required dependencies using `pip install -r requirements.txt`.
 3. Open the `Main.ipynb` notebook and run it to start the video capturing and smile detection process.

-## Acknowledgements

-The smile detection model and program are developed as part of a computer vision project.
-Special thanks to the TensorFlow and OpenCV communities for their contributions to the libraries used in this project.

-For further information or inquiries, please contact [project author's name/email].